KALC: Personnel changes

 In early 2004, The Alice Morning Show (Gregg Thunder, Bo Reynolds and Slacker) went through several changes, as Reynolds took a break from radio, and Shea Baker was hired to replace Reynolds and joined Gregg Thunder and Slacker in studio.
 In November, Gregg Thunder decided to move back home to his hometown of Minneapolis, Minnesota, with co-host Slacker moving to afternoons and Reynolds rejoining Alice to create the "Slacker and Bo Afternoon Show".
-Program Director BJ Harris took over the morning show with Shea Baker and hired Howie Drummond from Cincinnati, Ohio as another one of his sidekicks.
+Program director BJ Harris took over the morning show with Shea Baker and hired Howie Drummond from Cincinnati, Ohio as another one of his sidekicks.
 The show was still called the "Alice Morning Show", but sometimes referred to as "The BJ, Shea and Howie Morning Show".

 In early 2005, BJ stepped down as the program director of Alice.
-A short time later, a new Program Director (Charese Fruge of KMXB Las Vegas) was hired; Charese then hired midday talent Sam Hill to replace departing Kevin "Koz" Koske, who left for WTMX in Chicago.
+A short time later, a new Program Director (Charese Fruge of KMXB in Las Vegas) was hired; Charese then hired midday talent Sam Hill to replace departing Kevin "Koz" Koske, who left for WTMX in Chicago.
 In addition, Davin Fesmire replaced night show host George McFly.

 The "Alice Morning Show" was ready for some changes too; in 2005, Shea Baker was replaced with Denver market veteran Jennifer Wilde.
 At that point, the show's name became "The BJ, Howie and Jennifer Morning Show."
 The show was a hit with Denver listeners, often finishing top three among female listeners.
 In 2006, Bo Reynolds left the afternoon show, replaced by Alice veteran Steve Weed, creating the "Slacker and Steve Afternoon Show."

-Dylan Sprague (formerly of WWWQ Atlanta) took over the programming of "Alice" in January 2008.
+Dylan Sprague (formerly of WWWQ in Atlanta) took over the programming of "Alice" in January 2008.
 In November of that year, morning co-host Jennifer Wilde declined a contract renewal and left the "BJ, Howie and Jennifer Morning Show."
-In January 2009, Erica Cobb (formerly of the "Eddie and Jobo Show" on WBBM-FM Chicago) would replace Wilde, with the show's name changing to "The BJ, Howie and Erica Morning Show."
+In January 2009, Erica Cobb (formerly of the "Eddie and Jobo Show" on WBBM-FM in Chicago) would replace Wilde, with the show's name changing to "The BJ, Howie and Erica Morning Show".
 Erica was replaced by former Alice morning show host Jamie White in 2012, while Howie Drummond left the show in October 2012.